-Our ultimate packing list for boarding school was one of our most popular blog posts since it was first published in early 2017.
+The ultimate packing list for boarding school has been one of our most popular blog posts since it was first published in early 2017.
 It’s now 2020, and things are always changing so we’re updating again.
-We know this list is useful to families because it’s based on the real-life experiences of boarding school parents and their children.
+We know this list is useful to families because it’s based on the real-life experiences of families who have gone before.

-Boarding schools do their best to make the boarding house feel like home away from home but it’s often the little things that only your child can bring that make the real difference.
+Boarding schools do their best to make the boarding house feel like a home away from home, but it’s often the little things that mean something only to your child that make the real difference.

-Schools provide great, comprehensive lists of all the essentials required but we’ve put together a list of other, more personal items that will make your child’s start to school that little bit easier.
+Schools provide great, comprehensive packing lists of all the essentials required but we’ve put together a list of other, more personal items that will make your child’s start to school that little bit easier.
 There’s still time to grab that favourite item!

-- Overnight bag – for weekend trips out of the boarding house – if you are searching, Country Road have great weekend bags for <$100
+- Overnight bag – for weekend trips out of the boarding house.

 - 2 x underwear bags – so your underwear doesn’t end up lost in the mysterious vortex called Boarding School Laundry (absolutely essential).
 Some schools will supply these through their clothing shop.